bayes-bats/tier2-freq-bayes/development/run-of-show.md

   a. __File__: `00-context-main.qmd`
   b. __Aims__:
-      - _Explore in 5E model_ (applied).
+      - _Engage in 5E model_ (applied).
 Introduce students in small groups to data they will be using in activities and get them thinking about potential questions they may ask of/answer with the data using methods of statistical inference
-      - _Explore in 5E model_ (conceptual).
-Students use critical differences one-pager (simplified) to search for explanations and for the contradiction between approaches
+      - _Engage in 5E model_ (conceptual).
+The different questions around the data (context) should motivate their search for an explanation using statistical approaches;
   c. __Cadence__: Instructor walks through context document and discusses each section with them, focusing on the trends in the data